-(b) Make your Answers.
+(b) Add your answers.
 One right, and at least one wrong.

-- The ‘Correct Answer’ Is always first, but the answers are shuffled for the viewer.
+- The ‘Correct Answer’ is always first, but the answers can be shuffled for the viewer or fixed.

 - You can have as many questions, and answers, as you’d like.

-- (Premium users only) You can add images to the answers, or use the images for answers!
+- You can add images to the answers, or use the images for answers!

 - You may reorder your questions by dragging and dropping them, or have them displayed in a random order.